The 14 Best Mule Cocktails to Make at Home

 8. Morning Mule

 Give your brunch time a makeover with a Morning Mule cocktail.
 Made with vodka, equal parts freshly squeezed orange juice and ginger beer it’s the perfect drink to enjoy with a long and lazy brunch.
-We suggest you create a batch of Morning Mules and serve them in a jug-fulls on the table, so that everyone can top themselves up.
+We suggest you create a batch of Morning Mules and serve them in jug-fulls on the table so that everyone can top themselves up.

 You might also like: 11 Best Brunch Cocktails for Easy Entertaining